joaquinrfs/Snippets/windows/remove-curl-alias.md

 It might surprise you to know that `curl` comes preinstalled in Windows; it might surprise you even more to know that you cannot use it in PowerShell.

-You you run `curl` in PowerShell, you will get a strange output.
+If you run `curl` in PowerShell, you will get a strange output.
 This is because in PowerShell, `curl` is an alias for `Invoke-WebRequest`.

 To temporarily remove this alias, you can execute: